Wafflespeanut/wafflespeanut.github.io/_posts/2018-12-07-deep-dive-into-hashbrown.markdown

  value |     |     |     |     |
 ```

-> The *value* here represents the value of the array's element in that index (usually, it's the K/V pair as a whole!).
-We'll also represent K/V pairs as 2-tuples.
+> The *value* here is the array's element in that index (usually, it's the key/value pair as a whole!).

 This array has 4 slots (it could be just one!).
-We wish to insert a K/V pair `(4, 8)`, for which we use a hash function `H(x)`.
-In order to find the index at which the K/V pair should be inserted, the **key is hashed** using the hash function `H(K)`, and the index is obtained by modulo'ing the hash using the length of the array.
+We wish to insert a key/value pair `(4, 8)`, for which we use a hash function `H(x)`.
+In order to find the index at which the key/value pair should be inserted, the **key is hashed** using the hash function `H(K)`, and the index is obtained by modulo'ing the hash using the length of the array.

 ```
 H(4) = 12638164110811449565